by Angela T. !Khabeb

 I remember when my doctor told me at a routine prenatal visit that our baby had died in utero.
 Stillbirth was inescapable.
 After laboring all night to bring forth a baby I knew was already dead, a passion for grief ministry was born in me.
 Now, many years later, it is my honor to walk with people who are struggling through stifling grief.

-It is my experience that when passions are thrust upon us, we are reminded that we are part of something larger than ourselves.
+It is my experience that when passions are thrust upon us, we are reminded that we are part of something far greater than ourselves.

 Perhaps your passion plate is full because you have chosen to fully embrace life.
 Or maybe you’re still discovering your truth.
 But like most things in life, our passions have cycles.
 A passion may dim for a season, but they never die.
 And so–let us remain open to the breath of new life.
 The Spirit blows where she chooses and she may have plans to blow a small spark in our souls into a bright and consuming passion.